How many people died of COVID-19 in Canada last year?

 The two world wars both claimed a similar number of Canadian lives to the 1918-20 flu, with nearly 67,000 deaths attributed to the First World War and more than 45,000 to the Second World War.
 An estimated 10,000 British troops and 10,000 Indigenous allies were killed during the War of 1812.

-Nearly 25,000 people in Canada have died from HIV/AIDS over the past four years, according to advocacy group CATIE, and it is estimated that more than 20,000 were killed in a typhus epidemic in 1847.
+Nearly 25,000 people in Canada have died from HIV/AIDS over the past four decades, according to advocacy group CATIE, and it is estimated that more than 20,000 were killed in a typhus epidemic in 1847.
 While Canada has not hit either of these numbers yet, another year similar to 2020 would put us past both.